rodenmonte/spoilerfy/readme.md

 #### Features to come:
 * "Better behavior".
 The program should be able to behave like a console script.
 Also, since copying to the clipboard is now supported, now we should be able to specify via flags whether or not the ".spaced" file should be created.
-* Better clipboard behavior. "pyperclip" is strange, does not always behave well.
-For instance, when
+* Better clipboard behavior. "pyperclip" is strange, there are persistence issues.
+See [this](https://github.com/asweigart/pyperclip/issues/61).
+* Test for OS compatibility.